 The guy running the camp mentioned that they were completely booked out at the moment, and I can see why this backcountry 'resort' is so popular.
 Just 11 miles in, guests can stay in a comfortable yurt, escape the crowds and experience the true backcountry, day hike to nearby lakes, enjoy home cooked meals, and all with this view!
 They even had wine and beer for sale - I might have to come back for an entirely different kind of trip!

-The guy who made our sandwiches also mentioned this was the last week of the resort's season and that the ranger was leaving his post for the year and heading out the next day, so I guess we were lucky to catch a free meal (free meaning we didn't have to lug it 11 miles on our backs!) before the season ended.
+The guy who made our sandwiches also mentioned this was the last week of the resort's season and that the ranger was leaving his post for the year and heading out the next day, so I guess we were lucky to catch a free meal (free meaning we didn't have to lug it 11 miles on our backs!
+Click here for everything we packed) before the season ended.

 It was hard leaving.
 We lounged on the deck enjoying the view for quite a while before finally getting back on the trail.
 Luckily for us, this next portion of the trail was one of the most scenic and exposed parts of the entire High Sierra Trail, so each turn around the corner offered different perspectives of the towering Great Western Divide we marched towards.